About

 A zine is a small, self-published or handmade booklet that nurtures radical action.
 They can be an artwork, an act of documentation or an educational resource — but crucially they are anything you want it to be.
 The designation ‘zine’ signifies less about the content of the publication than it indicates its existence outside of mainstream publishing channels.
 For hundreds of years, zines have served underrepresented communities, uplifting the voices of those most frequently dismissed.

-Laura Moseley is currently the Assistant Curator of the Women's Art Collection and a craft researcher based in Cambridge.
+Laura Moseley is Curator of the Women’s Art Collection at the University of Cambridge and Founder of Common Threads Press.

-Laura has worked with arts institutions including the Norwich Castle Museum, Latitude Festival, and the Royal School of Needlework on projects related to social art histories, activist materials and political textiles.
-They have also run several events in the UK related to self-publishing, art history and activism, including Norwich Zine Fair and Latitude Zine Fest.
+Laura has worked with institutions including the Pitt Rivers Museum, Latitude Festival, Kettle’s Yard, Cardiff University, and the Royal School of Needlework on projects relating to social art histories, activist materials, and political textiles.

 Marisa Clements